daKmoR/type-safe-webcomponents-with-jsdoc/README.md

 ### Use Data Objects to create Custom Elements

-In most cases we do not only want to access an existing DOM and type cast the result but we would like to actually render those elements from a data array.
+In most cases, we do not only want to access an existing DOM and type cast the result but we would like to actually render those elements from a data array.

 Here is the example array
 ```js